t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/sensitive_data.md

 :::

 ### Summary
-By integrating a self-hosted runner within a protected environment and using a secrets management tool, teams can securely access and manage sensitive data during CI/CD processes.
+By integrating a self-hosted runner within a protected environment and using a secrets' management tool, teams can securely access and manage sensitive data during CI/CD processes.
 This approach enhances security by limiting exposure to external threats and ensuring that sensitive information is only accessible within a controlled network.